mattmalcher/Healthcare-Data-Processing/Readme.md

 Documentation at: https://openpyxl.readthedocs.org

-## Reading Excel Files Using Python
+## Fuzzy Matching for Clinic Names
 Fuzzy matching for clinic names implemented using the following guide: https://marcobonzanini.com/2015/02/25/fuzzy-string-matching-in-python/